Set Current Location

 Wild Life Sydney Zoo, offers a peep into the existence of a myriad of flora and fauna found in the rain-forests, bushes, swamps and deserts of Australia.
 This Wildlife park houses and nurtures over 6000 species of animals, endemic to their respective environs.
 You would be swept off your feet meandering the various sections with birds, animals and reptiles over here.
 There are cassowary, koala, kangaroo, bearded dragons, golden orb spiders, butterflies, pythons and the list goes on.
 This zoo serves as a wildlife conservation park as also offers guided tours as a great treat to the nature lovers.

 A masterpiece of Gothic architecture, the foundation stones for St Mary's Cathedral were laid by Governor Lachlan Macquarie in 1821.
-After a series of architects and religious figures suggested their own versions of the cathedral, the building finally opened in 1900, although work continued until 1928 and really only finished recently.
+After a series of architects and religious figures suggested their own versions of the cathedral, the building finally opened in 1900, although work continued until 1928.
 Wardell's original design had two spires that were never built.
 After ten years' debate and political fund-raising, the twin spires were finally completed in 2000.
 Today, St. Mary's Cathedral is heralded as one of the most beautiful buildings in Sydney.
 Visitors to the cathedral can wander around the beautiful interior, which is lit by ornate stained glass windows.
 Treasures located in the cathedral include the moving and beautifully sculpted Grave of the Unknown Soldier, a marble replica of Michelangelo's Pieta and many gorgeous religious paintings from the late 19th-Century.

 Occupying a superb site overlooking Darling Harbour, the seven core exhibitions displayed here represent the diversity of Australian maritime heritage covering such subjects as the Aboriginal presence, navigators, passengers, commerce and leisure.
 It is also possible to inspect HMAS Vampire and Onslow.
 A Welcome Wall pays tribute to more than six million people who have crossed the world to settle in Australia.